top of page

 2. Sign-up

-Create a user account and prepare to participate using our online platform.
+Submit the registration form and prepare to participate using our portal.

 3. Participate

-Incoming first-year students complete a 30-minute online module independently over the summer or on campus during new student orientation.
+Incoming first-year students complete a 20-minute online module independently over the summer or on campus during new student orientation.

 4. Track Impact